TO THE MEMBERS

 5. TRANSFER TO GENERAL RESERVE

-Appropriation amount proposed to be transferred to General Reserve : NIL
+Appropriation amounts proposed to be transferred to General Reserve : NIL.

 6. MATERIAL CHANGES COMMITTMENTS

 There are no material changes or commitments affecting the financial position of thecompany which has occurred between the end of the financial year of the company to whichthe financial statements relate and the date of the report.

 During the year under review the Company has not altered its share capital.

 8. INTERNAL CONTROL SYSTEM

 Your Company has in place an adequate system of internal controls commensurate withits size requirements and the nature of operations.
 These systems are designed keeping inview the nature of activities location and various business operation.